Shi Ba Shi

 ShiBashi Set 2 - TaiChiOz

-ShiBashi Set 2 Alternate Version (NEW) - TaiChiOz
+ShiBashi Set 2 - TaiChiOz - Modified Version

 The version below from Perth Taichi Academy has an excellent commentary.